Meet all the crew of A/C 42-3436

 Partly from The Brownville Herald of November 24 1943: Second Lt Harvey A. Manley has been missing in action since October 14 the day of the great daylight raid on Schweinfurt.
 Lt Manley graduated from Donna High School and was attending agricultural colleges at Kingsville A&I college when he joined the air forces on February 26, 1942 in Randolph Field.
 He was commissioned as a bombardier at Midland Texas on 17 December 1942 and completed a navigation and radio course in May 1943 before going overseas in September of this year (1943).

 After Harveys death his parents moved back to Ponca City - Kay County Oklahoma.
-To the ranch Harvey should have taken over after the war ended.
+To the ranch Harvey should have taken over after the war.
+In 2022 Mr Eddie Manley (85), the brother of Harvey, met our info on FB and the internet and we got into contact.
+He now owns the farm.

 Photo from Fields of Honor.